F. W. Murnau

-One of Murnau's acclaimed works is the film Nosferatu (1922), an adaptation of Bram Stoker's Dracula.
-Although not a commercial success, owing to copyright issues with Stoker's estate, the film is considered a masterpiece of German Expressionist cinema.
-He later directed the film The Last Laugh (1924), as well as a 1926 interpretation of Goethe's Faust.
-He emigrated to Hollywood in 1926, where he joined the Fox Studio and made three films: Sunrise (1927), 4 Devils (1928) and City Girl (1930).
+Murnau's first directorial work premiered in 1919, but he did not attain international recognition until the 1922 film Nosferatu, an adaptation of Bram Stoker's 1897 novel Dracula.
+Although not a commercial success owing to copyright issues with author Stoker's estate, the film is considered a masterpiece of German Expressionist cinema and an early cult film.
+Murnau later directed the film The Last Laugh (1924), as well as a 1926 interpretation of Goethe's Faust.
+He immigrated to Hollywood in 1926, where he joined the Fox Studio and made three films: Sunrise (1927), 4 Devils (1928) and City Girl (1930).
 Sunrise has been regarded by critics and film directors as among the best films ever made.

-Murnau travelled to Bora Bora to make the film Tabu (1931) with documentary film pioneer Robert J. Flaherty.
-Flaherty left after disputes with Murnau, who then finished the film on his own.
-A week before the opening of Tabu, Murnau died in a Santa Barbara hospital from injuries he sustained in an automobile accident that occurred along the Pacific Coast Highway near Rincon Beach, southeast of Santa Barbara.

-Of the 21 films Murnau directed, eight are considered to be completely lost.
+Murnau travelled to Bora Bora to make the film Tabu (1931) with documentary film pioneer Robert J. Flaherty, although disputes with Flaherty led Murnau to finish the film on his own.
+A week before the successful opening of Tabu, Murnau died in a California hospital from injuries sustained in an automobile crash.
+Of the 21 films Murnau directed, eight are now considered to be completely lost.
 One reel of his feature Marizza, genannt die Schmuggler-Madonna survives.
 This leaves only 12 films surviving in their entirety.

 Early years

 Friedrich Wilhelm Plumpe was born in Bielefeld.
 By the age of seven, he was living in Kassel.
 He had two brothers, Bernhard and Robert, and two stepsisters, Ida and Anna.
 His mother, Otilie Volbracht, was the second wife of his father, Heinrich Plumpe (1847–1914), an owner of a cloth factory in the northwest part of Germany.
-Their villa was often turned into a stage for little plays, directed by the young Friedrich, who had already read books by Schopenhauer, Nietzsche, Shakespeare and Ibsen plays by the age of 12.
-Plumpe would take the pseudonym of "Murnau" from the town of that name near Lake Staffel, south of Munich, where he lived for a time.
+Their villa was often turned into a stage for little plays, directed by the young Friedrich, who had already read books by Schopenhauer and Nietzsche, as well as plays by Shakespeare and Ibsen, by the age of 12.
+Plumpe would take the pseudonym of "Murnau" from the town of Murnau am Staffelsee south of Munich, where he lived for a time.
 The young Murnau was said to have an icy, imperious disposition and an obsession with film.
 Some reference sources list him as being almost 7 ft tall, others however list him with a more modest 193 cm (6 ft 4).

 Murnau studied philology at the University in Berlin and later art history and literature in Heidelberg, where director Max Reinhardt saw him at a students' performance and decided to invite him to his actor-school.
 He soon became a friend of Franz Marc (the Blue Rider artist based in Murnau), Else Lasker-Schüler and Hans Ehrenbaum-Degele.
-In World War I Murnau served as a company commander at the eastern front.
-He then joined the Imperial German Flying Corps and flew missions in northern France for two years; surviving eight crashes without severe injuries.
+During World War I, Murnau served as a company commander on the Eastern Front.
+He then joined the Imperial German Flying Corps and flew missions in northern France as a combat pilot for two years, surviving eight crashes without severe injuries.
 After landing in Switzerland, he was arrested and interned for the remainder of the war.
-In his POW camp he was involved with a prisoner theater group and wrote a film script.
+In his POW camp, he was involved with a prisoner theater group and wrote a film script.